H.R. 4236: FADS Act of 2025

 This is the U.S. Code section the bill amends to add authority for collection, storage, and disposal of certain foreign-origin materials.

-GovInfo — Waste Isolation Pilot Plant Land Withdrawal Act of 1992
+GovInfo — Waste Isolation Pilot Plant Land Withdrawal Act (Public Law 102-579)

 The bill relies on the WIPP Land Withdrawal Act definition of WIPP and its disposal mission.